Mattilsynet/map-tf-wasmcloud-cr/README.md

 ## Todo

+- CLUSTER_SEED implications.
 - secrets-nats-kv server deployment and client usage.
 - improve otel configuration
-- better way to health check a deployment
+- better way to health check a deployment of this module than to rely on otel endpoints :D
 - lots more :)

 ## Prerequisites